-On April 15, 1947, Jackie Robinson became the first African American to play for a Major League Baseball (MLB) team after the Negro Leagues were formed.
+On April 15, 1947, Jackie Robinson became the first Black person to play for a Major League Baseball (MLB) team after the Negro Leagues were formed.
 He played first base for the Brooklyn Dodgers for ten years.
 Prior to joining the Dodgers, Robinson played in the Negro Leagues for one season.

 Two people hold the record for the most number of baseball seasons played, though the individuals played during different centuries.
-Both Nolan Ryan and Cap Anderson played in the major league for a total of 27 seasons.
+Both Nolan Ryan and Cap Anderson played in the major league for a total of 27 seasons each.
 Ryan played from 1966 through 1993.
 Anderson played from 1871 through 1897.

 In 2019, pitcher Edwin Jackson became the first player in history to play for 14 MLB teams, a feat accomplished within the first 17 years of his still-active career.
 The previous record was held by Octavio Dotel, also a pitcher.
 Dotel played for 13 teams during his 15-year MLB career.

-Two coaches share the record for leading teams to the most World Series wins.
-Both did it with the same team — the New York Yankees.
-Joe McCarthy coached the Yankees to seven championships during his tenure with the team, which lasted from 1931 through 1946.
-Stengel's tenure with the Yankees was 1949 through 1960, a time during which the team also won seven World Series championships.
+Two managers share the record for the most World Series wins — and coincidentally, both set their records with the New York Yankees.
+Joe McCarthy led the Yankees to seven championships during his tenure with the team, which lasted from 1931 through 1946.
+Casey Stengel's tenure with the Yankees was 1949 through 1960, a time during which the team also won seven World Series championships.

-Connie Mack, who coached the Philadelphia Athletics from 1901 through the 1950 season is the winningest coach in MLB baseball history.
-Interestingly, he also has more losses than any other coach as well.
-That's because he served as a coach for 50 years.
+Connie Mack, who managed the Philadelphia Athletics from 1901 through the 1950 season, is the winningest manager in MLB baseball history.
+Interestingly, he also has more losses than any other manager.
+That's because he served as a manager for 50 years.
 He helped establish the team in Philadelphia after playing for 15 years and serving in management roles for a few more.
-Due to Mack's longevity in the sport, it's not likely that any coach will ever beat his record for the highest number of wins.
+Due to Mack's longevity in the sport, it's not likely that any manager will ever beat his record for the highest number of wins.

-In July of 2020, Alyssa Nakken became the first full-time female MLB coach, working for the San Francisco Giants.
-Alyssa, who has a master's degree in sports management, started working with the Giants in 2014.
-She started out as a front office intern and worked in other roles (player development, recruitment, international operations, and health/wellness) before moving to one of the team's assistant coach positions.
-She played softball in college.
+In July of 2020, Alyssa Nakken became the first full-time female MLB head coach, working for the San Francisco Giants.
+Nakken started working with the Giants in 2014 as a front office intern.
+She worked in other roles (player development, recruitment, international operations, and health/wellness) before moving to one of the team's assistant coach positions.

 Cal Ripken, Jr. holds MLB's record for the most consecutive games played.
 Ripken played MLB from 1982 through the 1998 season.
 During that time, he played in 2,632 consecutive games.
 The previous record of 2,130 had been set by Lou Gherig, who retired in 1939.
 Ripken surpassed Gherig's record in 1995 and went on to finish that season and play three more without missing a game.

-The stadiums where baseball is played are just as much a part of the sport as the players, coaches and statistics.
+Did you know that the rules of baseball can vary from stadium to stadium?
+These historic (and beloved) stadiums are as much a part of the sport as the players, managers and statistics.